 Please read our Promo Code Policy.

-We stopped offering these 6 apps in mid 2018, but if you have previously downloaded any, you may continue to use them.
+We have stopped offering all these apps, but if you have previously downloaded any, you may continue to use them.

 What was your connection with See and Learn?